Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 ### What You Will Learn
 * How to leverage Snowflake's Cortex LMM functionality
+* Data exploration and analysis of customer reviews using Cortex.
 * How to best utilize single-shot versus zero-shot prompting
+* Perform sentiment analysis and classification at scale.
 * How to turn a Hex notebook into a Hex data app

 ### What You Will Build
-In this quickstart, you before data exploration in Hex which will be used to create a purpose-built Hex app that can be shared publically or to specific individuals.

-Head over to the [Snowflake](https://signup.snowflake.com/?utm_cta=quickstarts_) sign-up page and register for a free account.
-Once you've registered, you'll get an email that will bring you to Snowflake so that you can sign in.
+You will create a Hex data app that uses Snowflake Cortex and Hex to analyze customer reviews, providing interactive insights and recommendations to our stakeholders.

-#### Connecting Snowflake with Hex
+### Connecting Snowflake with Hex
 Ensure you have access to a Snowflake account or have created a free trial following the link above.
 If you have an existing Hex account, login in to your account and continue to the next section skipped the steps below.